John de Burgh, 13th Earl of Clanricarde: Family

-Married to Elizabeth, a daughter of Sir Thomas Burke, 1st Baronet, he was succeeded by his son, Ulick John.
+Lord Clanricarde married Elizabeth (1764–1854), a daughter of Sir Thomas Burke, 1st Baronet, of Marble Hill, County Galway, on 17 March 1799.
+He was succeeded by his son, Ulick John.
 The couple also had two daughters, Lady Hester, Marchioness of Sligo, and Lady Emily, Countess of Howth.

-Burgh was a member of the Anglican Church, while his wife was a Catholic.
+General Lord Clanricarde was a member of the Anglican Church, while his wife was a Catholic.